AjitUbbanapally/44643Sec04Team05Spring2024FinalProject/README.md

 ### User Interface design
 - Added additional view controllers
 - Created cocoa class for each view controllers
 - Implemented navigation feature between each view controllers

+### Reset Password Page
+- added reset functionality so that user can set their new password

+### Euerka framework
+- added some components from Eureka Pachkage into Matter view page

+### Predict score page
+- Workoing on Machine learning model so as to train the model for predicting the scores based on past data.